Acetaldehyde: Alcohol consumption

 Many microbes produce acetaldehyde from ethanol, but they have a lower capacity to eliminate the acetaldehyde, which can lead to the accumulation of acetaldehyde in saliva, stomach acid, and intestinal contents.
 Fermented food and many alcoholic beverages can also contain significant amounts of acetaldehyde.
 Acetaldehyde, derived from mucosal or microbial oxidation of ethanol, tobacco smoke, and diet, appears to act as a cumulative carcinogen in the upper digestive tract of humans.
 According to European Commission's Scientific Committee on Consumer Safety's (SCCS) "Opinion on Acetaldehyde" (2012) the cosmetic products special risk limit is 5 mg/L and acetaldehyde should not be used in mouth-washing products.

 Plastics

-Acetaldehyde can be produced by the photo-oxidation of polyethylene terephthalate (PET), via a Type II Norrish reaction.
+Acetaldehyde can be produced by the photolysis of polyethylene terephthalate (PET), via a Type II Norrish reaction.

-Although the levels produced by this process are minute acetaldehyde has an exceedingly low taste/odor threshold of around 20–40 ppb and can cause an off-taste in bottled water.
-The level at which an average consumer could detect acetaldehyde is still considerably lower than any toxicity.
+Although this process is generally harmless to humans, acetaldehyde has an exceedingly low odor threshold of around 30 parts per billion and can thus cause unusual tastes and smells in bottled water.